There has certainly been a great deal of talk and speculation when it comes to chiropractic neck adjustments.

 Let’s find out all the facts about neck adjustments so you can make an informed decision about your neck pain or other health issues.

 Adjustments of the neck, also known as cervical manipulation, is a very precise movement where slight pressure is applied to the neck, almost exclusively done by hand.
-By adjusting the vertebra in the neck, it improves the mobility of the cervical spine, restores range of motion and can increase the flexibility of the adjoining muscles.
+By adjusting the vertebra in the neck, it improves the mobility of the cervical spine, restores range of motion, offers toxic release after a chiropractic adjustment, and increase the flexibility of the adjoining muscles.

 Patients with neck pain from a variety of issues find that, after a neck adjustment, they have an increased ability to turn and/or tilt their head, less pain, soreness, and less stiffness.